RetronEletron/EmergeLibrary/README.md

 ## What do i do after i finish all those commands?

-That may be a question but i generally have some steps for people confused on what to do after the installation.
+That may be a question, but i generally have some steps for people confused on what to do after the installation.

-Firstly, I would recommend changing the root password simply type in passwd and then your password.
+Firstly, I would recommend changing the root password, by simply typing in passwd and then your password.
 If your password is too weak you can edit /etc/security/passwdqc.conf and whatever different is in there change it to this example:
 ```
 min=1,1,1,1,1
 max=40